viernes, 16 de diciembre de 1988

 I already feel the charm of your phrases,

-only a short word from your mouth
+a short word from your mouth

 will be enough to make me yours.

-writing in your sky fantasies
+writing fantasies across your sky

 sábado, 9 de julio de 1988